valendesigns/option-tree/readme.txt

 * Added filter 'ot_options_id' to change the 'option_tree' option ID to a unique value.
 * Added filter 'ot_settings_id' to change the 'option_tree_settings' option ID to a unique value.
 * Added filter 'ot_layouts_id' to change the 'option_tree_layouts' option ID to a unique value.
+* Added filter 'ot_header_logo_link' to change the logo link inside the header of OptionTree.
+* Added filter 'ot_header_version_text' to change the version text inside the header of OptionTree.
+* Added action 'ot_header_list' to add additional theme specific list items to the header of OptionTree.

 = 2.2.2 =
 * Hotfix - Added support for both upper and lower case conditions operator.